 This happens in the modern US Army on occassion: if a line officer (those who lead troops in to combat) has proven themselves to be incompetent on the battlefield, they will often then be promoted and reassigned to a staff position, where they have only administrative and logistical responsibilities and can do less damage.

 It happens in pretty much every army; during WWII, Allied commanders who lost battles were often promoted somewhere else to get them out of the way.
 This happened to Wavell twice, (in North Africa and then SE Asia) since he WAS competent but had the bad luck to be put into hopeless situations by Churchill, who disliked him.
 He ended his career as Viceroy of India.
-Another prominent example is Gordon Bennett of the Australian 8th Division; he escaped from Singapore leaving the rest of his command to the tender mercies of the Japanese, and was given command of Australia proper rather than receiving another field command in New Guinea.
+Another prominent example is Gordon Bennett of the Australian 8th Division; he escaped from Singapore leaving the rest of his command to the tender mercies of the Japanese, and was given command of Australia proper but never had another field command.

 Hermann Göring was effectively kicked sideways and up.
 For years, he had been Hitler's second-in-command, accumulating such titles as President of the Reichstag, Minister President of Prussia, Commander-in-Chief of the Luftwaffe, founder of the Gestapo, along with minister for economics, aviation, and forestries.
 In 1940, after the Fall of France, he was promoted to Reichsmarschall, firmly establishing him as the second-in-command.
 However, after failing to establish air supremacy over Britain, he started to fall out of favor with Hitler.
 After failing to resupply the Sixth Army at Stalingrad, Göring was effectively removed from command decisions and spent the remainder of the war living like a Roman emperor in his many palaces.